 The name Elvins reached England in the great wave of migration following the Norman Conquest of 1066.
 It is based on the Old English personal names Alfwin, and Elwin, as well a collection of other names containing the elements oelf, which means elf, and wine, which means friend.

 Etherlwine, Aethelwine or Ailwin (died 922), was a Saxon ealdorman (royal official) of East Anglia, fourth and youngest son of the ealdorman Aethelstan, called the Half-king.

 The surname Elvins was first found in Devon where they held a family seat as Lords of the manor of Alwinetone, later called Alwington.
 In the Domesday Book Survey of 1086 A.D. this village containing 120 sheep and houses was held by Hamelin from the Count of Mortain, from which the Alwins are conjecturally descended.

-Important Dates for the Elvins family
+Early History of the Elvins family

 This web page shows only a small excerpt of our Elvins research.
 Another 102 words (7 lines of text) covering the years 1130, 1175, 1564 and 1499 are included under the topic Early Elvins History in all our PDF Extended History products and printed products wherever possible.